CodeScop/Oge-Mai-Field-Guide/allresources.md

     - SurfaceC Battles: Rea & Pira (150 words for 1), Begala (300 words for 1)
     - Hideout Battles: Wisthu (800 words for 1-3)
     - Balance Battles: Velts: Water (1600 words for 1-4)
+  - DUST:
-  - DUST: DFO Battles: Burhar (1500 words for 2-4), Chaensi (1300 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 2), Lycosta (1100 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 2)
+    - DFO Battles: Burhar (1500 words for 2-4), Chaensi (1300 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 2), Lycosta (1100 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 2)
+    - CAVE Battles: Sakot (1000 words for 3-6), Gormist (1667 words for 3-7), Olanat (1100 words for 1-4)
 - **Buy:** DESERT: 40 Coins in Item Bazaar/Zilya's Great Bazaar
 - **Sell price:** 8 Coins (don't sell unless you have >200; if you also have Red Dye and Essence, craft Fine Fabric for a better sell option)
 - **Used for:**